gabesullice/risponse/README.md

 }
 ```

-An HTTP request to `/unauthorized` will return a response like so:
+An HTTP request to `/unauthorized` will return this response:

 ```http
 HTTP/1.1 401 Unauthorized